nivaruofficial/mean-jwt/README.md

 mean-jwt (working progress)
 ========

-A project starting from "Mean Sample" by Jeff Dickey with some differences:
+A project starting from "Mean Sample" by Jeff Dickey with some differences, such as logout functionality, upload images, update post etc.

+The idea is to use Json Web Token for authentication avoiding annoying issues related to Cross Scripting attacks.

+Instead of supplying credentials such as a username and password with every request, we can allow the client to exchange valid credentials for a token.
+This token gives the client access to resources on the server.
+Tokens are generally much longer and more obfuscated than a password.
+Once the token is obtained, it must be sent with every API call.
+However, this is still more secure than sending a username and password with every request, even over HTTPS.

+Functionalities:

 - Logout (NEW)
 - Web Socket (Not emplemented from original project yet)